bvasko/horiseon_landing/README.md

 # Horiseon Landing Page

 ## Scope of Work
-Take the provided HTML & CSS and convert the page to semantic HTML while ensuring the CSS properties are still properly applied
+ - Take the provided HTML & CSS and convert the page to semantic HTML while ensuring the CSS properties are still properly applied
+ - Ensure the page meets web accessibility standards

 ### Changes
 - all divs converted to the appropriate semantic html tag